echujon/arielsdoodles/content/goKitty.md

 ### Using a Seek Token:
 1. Turn the Seek Token over; it is no longer active.
 2. Ask any player for any card, including a Mouse card.
-You do not need to have the card in your hand, but the quantity of cards you receive follows the Trait and Seasonal Suit rules.
-If the asked player doesn't have the cards, they say "No Kitty" and your turn ends.
+You do not need to have the card in your hand, but the number of cards you receive follows the Trait and Seasonal Suit rules.
+If the asked player doesn't have the requested cards, they say "No Kitty" and your turn ends.
-3. Alternatively, look at the top 3 cards of the draw deck, keep one, and place the rest at the bottom.
+3. Alternatively, look at the top 3 cards of the draw deck, keep one, and place the other two at the bottom.
 Your turn ends.

+#### Reactivating a Seek Token:
+1. You may reactivate a Seek Token when you lay down a Clowder.
+2. You may reactivate a Seek Token if you skip your turn.

 ### Mouse Card:
 - Can be used to reverse a play.
-If asked for a card, use the Mouse card to get the cards they are asking for.
+If asked for a card that you have in your hand, you may use the Mouse card to get the cards they are asking for.
-  - If they ask for a Trait card, they give you all their Trait cards.
+  - If they ask for a Trait card that you have, they give you all their Trait cards.
-  - If they ask for a Seasonal Suit card, they give you one of that suit.
+  - If they ask for a Seasonal Suit card that you have, they give you one of that suit.
   - Once used, discard the Mouse card.
   - Cannot reverse a play on a Seek Token asking for a Mouse card.
 - Acts as a wild card to complete any Kitty Clowder.
-- Cannot be used to make their own Clowder.
+- Cannot be used to make a Mouse set (4 Mouse cards).

 ### Clowder types:
 - **Clowder of a Kind:** 4 cards with the same Trait.
 (3 points)